VirtusLab/besom/CONTRIBUTING.md

 just clean-out cli packages maven-all
 ```

-Tip: it's safer to publish the packages on-by-one due to how Maven Central behaves.
+Tip: it's safer to publish the packages on-by-one or in batches due to how Maven Central behaves.

 In case of any issues, you can try to resolve the issues manually at https://oss.sonatype.org/index.html#stagingRepositories.